-Assemblies, PSHE lessons, Circle Time, Philosophy for children (P4C) and Inspire workshops for parents and other such additionality can be used to teach, encourage and reinforce these.
+Assemblies, PSHE lessons, Circle Time, and Inspire workshops for parents and other such additionality can be used to teach, encourage and reinforce these.

 Through the help, advice and leadership of all staff, pupils are expected to be aware of the following in order to encourage good behaviour within school and beyond.